 and the Friends of Sessions Woods.
 Please pre-register for these

 by calling 860-675-8130 (Monday-Friday, 8:30 a.m. to 4:30 p.m.)

 Programs are free unless noted.
 An adult must accompany children under

 allowed at these programs!

-schedule is also available in PDF and MS Word
+schedule is also available in PDF format

 for easy printing and sharing.

 July 16, 2014 (Wednesday), 10:00 a.m.